 See where your currency ranks against other currencies traded against it:

-The currency strength meter takes readings from all forex pairs over the last 24 hours and applies calculations to each.
+The Forex strength meter takes readings from all currency pairs over the last 24 hours and applies calculations to each.
 It then bundles together each associated and finds the current strength of the individual currency (eg, EUR/USD, GBP/USD, USD/JPY, EUR/GBP, AUD/USD etc).

 How to use the currency strength meter table to find the best currency pairs?

 The very basic trading idea behind the indicator is, ” To Buy Strong Currency And To Sell Weak Currency” If A/B is a Currency Pair is in an uptrend, you are able to determine whether the uptrend is happening due to A’s strength or B’s weakness.